dbmdz/flusswerk/README.md

 if a StopProcessingException had been thrown and will be routed to a failed queue.

-For more finegrained control, see the configuration parameters for `flusswerk.routing.failure policies`.
+For more fine-grained control, see the configuration parameters for `flusswerk.routing.failure policies`.

 [StopProcessingException]: